CrowdStrike/falcon-operator/docs/deployment/eks-fargate/README.md

 ```

 This is may be an indication of the injector running with insufficient ECR privileged.
 That usually happens on EKS Fargate,
-when AIM role of Fargate nodes is not propagated to the pods.
+when IAM role of Fargate nodes is not propagated to the pods.
 The following document describes remediation steps.

 ## Steps to add ECR pull permission to the injector